All Episodes

 I knew it was going to happen.

-And uh and they did.
+And they did.

-And now all kinds of news is coming out about this guy Gates and some of his past speeches.
+And now, all kinds of news is coming out about this guy, Gates, and some of his past speeches.

 All I did was report, and what everybody else did was report what the president said in his press conference.

-Wait till they get back.
+Wait till they get that.

 We'll be back.